ooni/ooni.org/content/post/2022-doh-dot-paper-dnsprivacy21/index.md

 | Reset during TLS handshake      |    1 (~0%) |  77 (20%) | 152 (14%) |
 | Other                           |   92 (3%)  |  79 (20%) |  93 (9%)  |

 In China, there's a prevalence of TCP/IP blocking.
-Iran and Kazahkstan, there's interference with the TLS sessions.
+Iran and Kazakhstan, there's interference with the TLS sessions.

 In the Kazakhstan network we tested, TLS interference seemed to